F-R-Mitchell/stock-analysis/README.md

 ###### Advantages

 The first obvious advantage is that the refactored script runs faster.
 As mentioned within the result, imagine the time it would take to run an analysis of every publically traded company in the world or to analyze more than just the two years.
-Another advantage is the simplicity of the script, it isn't cluttered with potentially redundent code and is also easier to understand.
-Lastly, the refactored code is more efficient which, using less processing power that can be better used on anothe project within a company.
+Another advantage is the simplicity of the script, it isn't cluttered with potentially redundant code and is also easier to understand.
+Lastly, the refactored code is more efficient, using less processing power that can be better used on anothe project within a company.

 ###### Disadvantages
 I can see the potential of excluding necessary code that may have been deemed redundent which could cause the results to be skewed or an error.
 Refactoring code can also introduce bugs that could completely break a script.

 ###### How the P's/C's Apply

-The original code definitely seems more cluttered than the refactored code, making it a lot easier to understand.
-Mostly due to my inexperience, while trying to refactor the originial script, it seemed as if I was making things harder due to the many bugs I created.
+The original code seems more cluttered than the refactored code, making it a lot easier to understand.
+Mostly due to my inexperience, while trying to refactor the original script, it seemed as if I was making things harder due to the many bugs I created.